Attriumph/Interview-Problem-Summary/FaceBook Interview/Front-end review notes.md

 Only the declaration hoisted, not the assignment!
 So it is hoisted with a value as ‘undefined’.

+## Talk about 'this'
+* Since JavaScript does not have real class (everything is object),  so functions do not know who is their owner.
+When a object call a function, it should tell the function that I am the current owner of you  and you should use my properties to execute.
+This is what this does.
+* The this reference ALWAYS refers to (and holds the value of) an object—a singular object—and it is usually used inside a function or a method
+* two special condition is constructor and arrow function
+* this in arrow function is lexical scoping
+* for constructor, this refers the new object

 ## How to implement a Queue by using JS?
 1. Two pointers and A object